 - A qualitative phase to explore attitudes and behaviours (this could be done with face-to-face focus groups, online forums or a mix of both).
 This phase is crucial to ensure the segmentation bases/variables are clearly defined and in simple language.

-- A substantial survey should to enable the segmentation solutions to be robust.
+- A substantial survey should enable the segmentation solutions to be robust.

-- The survey should contain a discrete choice model element to allow a range of approaches to be tested.
+- The survey should contain a discrete choice model element to allow a range of solutions to be tested.

-- Segmentation analysis to identify the segments based on values and attitudes.
-This is an iterative process where 10–20 segmentation solutions are tested for efficacy and work-shopped with the segmentation team.
-The ultimate solution/s should be embedded into a decision support tool delivered by the discrete choice model.
+- The segmentation analysis should identify the segments based on core values, attitudes and behaviours (depends on the client strategy).
+The ultimate solution should be embedded into a decision support tool delivered by the discrete choice model.
 This decision support tool would be useful for:

 - adoption initiatives